This trail does not have any photos yet.

 The Hugh S. Branyon Backcountry Trail is a network of multiuse trails winding through Gulf State Park in southern Alabama.
 It is named in honor of Hugh S. Branyon, who was instrumental in developing and preserving the park.

-The ADA-accessible trail system covers over 28 miles and features a variety of landscapes, including coastal dunes, wetlands, pine forests, and freshwater marshes.
-Along the way, visitors may encounter a variety of wildlife, including alligators, turtles, and a variety of bird species.
+The ADA-accessible trail system covers over 23 miles and features a variety of landscapes, including coastal dunes, wetlands, pine forests, freshwater marshes, and wet prairies.
+Along the way, visitors may encounter a variety of wildlife, including alligators, deer, bobcats, turtles, and a variety of bird species.
 The trail network offers visitors a chance to explore the natural beauty and diverse ecosystems of the park.

 The trail system is made up of multiple interconnected trails, each with its own unique character and attractions.
 These trails include the following:

 The Cotton Bayou Trail (1.5 miles) winds through a beautiful coastal wetland area, offering opportunities to see a variety of waterfowl and wading birds.
-The trail is also a great spot for fishing and kayaking.
+This trail offers the best access to the Outpost, a primitive campsite with established wall tents for rent through Gulf State Park.

-The Catman Road Trail (1.9 miles) follows a former roadway through coastal scrubland and pine trees.
+The Catman Road Trail (1.9 miles) follows a former roadway through coastal scrubland and pine flatwoods.
+This trail is named for a legendary "half man-half panther" creature that haunted these forests!

-The Rattlesnake Ridge Trail (2 miles) leads up to a scenic overlook that offers panoramic views of the park and surrounding areas.
+The Rattlesnake Ridge Trail (2 miles) is a unique trail constructed of the material that once was the original Gulf State Park Lodge, and connects to the Orange Beach City Hall and Museum campus.
 The trail is also home to a variety of reptiles, including the eastern diamondback rattlesnake.

-Additional trails in the network connect various points of interest within the park, including the Gulf State Park Pier, Lake Shelby, and the Gulf State Park Nature Center.
+Additional trails in the network (including the Coyote Crossing) connect various points of interest within the park, including the Gulf State Park Pier, Lake Shelby, the Pavilion, the Gulf State Park Lodge, and the Gulf State Park Nature Center.

 There are several trailheads located throughout the park that provide access to the Hugh S. Branyon Backcountry Trail, including the Gulf State Park Campground, Gulf State Park Nature Center, and the Catman Road Trailhead.
 These trailheads offer amenities such as parking, restrooms, and drinking fountains.